Irish War of Independence: Early 1922

 These incidents provoked retaliation attacks by loyalists against Catholics in Belfast, sparking further sectarian clashes.
 In the three days after the Clones incident, more than 30 people were killed in the city, including four Catholic children and two women who were killed by a loyalist grenade on Weaver Street.

 On 18 March, Northern police raided IRA headquarters in Belfast, seizing weapons and lists of IRA volunteers.
 The Provisional Government condemned this as a breach of the truce.
 Over the next two weeks, the IRA raided several police barracks in the North, killed several officers and captured fifteen.

-On 24 March, six Catholics were shot dead by Special Constables who broke into the home of the McMahon family (see McMahon killings).
+On 24 March, six Catholics were shot dead by Special Constables who broke into the home of the McMahon family.
 This was in revenge for the IRA killing of two policemen.
-A week later, six more Catholics were killed by Specials in another revenge attack known as the Arnon Street massacre.
+A week later, six more Catholics were killed by Specials in another revenge attack, known as the Arnon Street massacre.

 Winston Churchill had arranged a meeting between Collins and James Craig on 21 January and the southern boycott of Belfast goods was lifted but then re-imposed after several weeks.
 The two leaders had further meetings, but despite a joint declaration that "peace is declared" on 30 March, violence continued.